Can carers get help from social services?

 What help can I get from social services?

-As well as assessing the needs of the person you care for, your local authority social services department should also give you a carer’s assessment to see what you need and what might help you with your caring role.
+As well as assessing the needs of the person you care for, your local social services department should also give you a carer’s assessment to see what you need and what might help you with your caring role.